xiyinzhi/The_Piano_Boy/Proposal.md

 ### *The Piano Boy*

-A deep neural network that can compose some piano music by learning from pinao music datasets contains Beethoven, Mozart, Bach and other famous composers' works using some deep learning methods.
+A deep neural network that can compose some piano music by learning from piano music datasets contains Beethoven, Mozart, Bach and other famous composers' works using some deep learning methods.

 <br />